atar-axis/xpadneo/docs/README.md

 ### Configuration

-Simply use `./sudo configure.sh` to configure the driver as you wish.
+Simply use `sudo ./configure.sh` to configure the driver as you wish.
 The script will show you the available options.

 **Alternatively**, you can also do it by hand: